Coronavirus: Please be aware it may take us slightly longer to respond than usual. Find out more about our coronavirus response.

 The programme is suitable for the development of existing HCSWs who have demonstrated the capabilities and commitment to develop towards registered nurse status.
 It offers an excellent progression route from relevant Level 3 apprenticeships and can also be used to support recruitment of new apprentices to your organisation.

-The Registered Nurse Degree Apprenticeship also provides a suitable progression route for those wishing to progress from Assistant Practitioner roles, as we have well developed credit transfer systems for assessing credit achieved by people who have undertaken the relevant foundation degrees or QCF / RQF qualifications.
-Many learners are able to carry 120 credits into this apprenticeship.
+The Registered Nurse Degree Apprenticeship also provides a suitable progression route for those wishing to progress from Assistant Practitioner roles, and from the Nursing Associate programme.
+We have well-developed credit transfer systems for accessing credit achieved by people who have undertaken prior relevant qualifications such as a Foundation Degree.
+Many learners may transfer up to 180 credits into this apprenticeship.

 The core programme includes the following topics:

-Apprentices will develop skills across all four fields of practice (adult, children and young people, learning disabilities, mental health) and depending on their chosen specialism, apprentices will develop skills, knowledge and understanding in their field of practice.
+All modules will support achievement of the NMC’s proficiencies and apprentices will develop skills, knowledge and understanding in their chosen field of practice.

-The Apprenticeship is built around The Open University’s tried and tested pre-registration nursing programme, which is delivered over four years.
-A full-time route is planned from October 2020.
-As with any other NMC-approved pre-registration nursing programme, our programme meets the NMC theoretical study and practice hour requirements.
+The Apprenticeship is built around The Open University’s tried and tested nursing degree programme.
+As with any other NMC-approved nursing programme, our programme meets the NMC theoretical study and practice hour requirements.

 Apprentices will, on average, spend two days a week on practice learning, one day a week on protected study time and two days a week undertaking duties within their employment setting.

 Our technology-enabled flexible delivery approach, supported by a network of Open University nursing staff deployed across England, means apprentices are not required to undertake day release to attend campus-based learning.
-It also means that their study time can easily be adjusted based on service requirements, minimising disruption to service.
+It also means that some of their study time can be adjusted based on service requirements, minimising disruption to service.

 At the end of the programme, apprentices will be required to undertake an end-point assessment.
 We will help apprentices prepare for this and support them throughout the process.

 We are a national provider with a local presence.
-Our nursing programmes are supported closely by academic and practitioners colleagues, who link with employers to provide on-going management of the programme delivery.
-Local practice tutors support apprentices and mentors throughout practice-based learning.
+Our nursing programmes are supported closely by academic and practitioner colleagues, who link with employers to provide on-going management of the programme delivery.
+Local practice tutors support apprentices and practice supervisors throughout practice-based learning.
 Apprentices are also supported by expert academic module tutors, who deliver all of the necessary underpinning theoretical knowledge.

 Our Apprenticeship Programme Delivery Managers offer information, support and guidance on areas such as funding rules and regulations, use of the levy and contract reviews.
 They can also help employers who may be considering the wider range of Open University degree and higher apprenticeships.